w4/styleguide/general-style-guidelines/README.md

 # Git workflow

 Our Git workflow is heavily inspired by the [‘Gitflow’ workflow](http://nvie.com/posts/a-successful-git-branching-model/).
-Although one major difference is the lack of a `develop` branch.
-Instead opting to use `master` as our staging branch and using Git tags as our way of deployment.
+The `master` branch is used as our staging branch and using Git tags as our way of deployment.

 ## Issues
 If you come across a bug or think of a missing feature, create an issue.